Our Skoolie Solar System Setup & Wiring

 So you’re building a skoolie, huh?

 We feel your pain, my friend!
-We also feel your excitement and the satisfaction of finally making a dream reality.
+We also know how good it feels to finally make a dream reality.

 Our skoolie took 9 months and $28,000 to complete.
-We documented the entire build and are building a series of tutorials on every step of the bus conversion process.
+We documented the entire build and are slowly building a series of guides on every step of the bus conversion process.

 We spent a crap ton of time figuring out how to do this and that.
-Well, we don’t need to explain that to you!
-And we also could have saved a few bucks along the way.
-We hope our tutorials save you some time and money!
+We also could have saved a few bucks along the way.
+We hope our tutorials help save you some time and money!

 Our TOP 5 Bus Conversion Tools & Materials:

-- Impact Driver & Drill Combo Kit (there won’t be a day you won’t use this): https://amzn.to/3dgycSo
+- Impact Driver & Drill Combo Kit (there won’t be a day you won’t use this)

 - Table Saw (it will be nearly impossible to complete your conversion without this.
-It’s WORTH the investment!): https://amzn.to/3gyGur3
+It’s WORTH the investment!)